 Lack of preparation for Agile transfer

-You should give your team necessary time and proper training to get ready for the organizational and cultural changes that Agile may bring to your company.
+You should give your team the necessary time and proper training to get ready for the organizational and cultural changes that Agile may bring to your company.
 In addition, the test for infrastructure should not be skipped and the Agile Manifesto and principles should be well-educated as well.

-Communication plays a fundamental role for success in any organisation.
+Communication plays a fundamental role in success in any organisation.
 Bad communication can cause conflicts among members and failure, especially when it comes to Agile methodology in which team members have to be ready to welcome changes anytime, even at the final stage of development.

 Of all communication channels, face-to-face meeting remains the most effective one for the reason that visions and insights will be hard to be shared and educated without physical conversation.
-Beside this, it’s much easier to convey ideas directly on a whiteboard than explain them in detailed documents.
+Besides this, it’s much easier to convey ideas directly on a whiteboard than explain them in detailed documents.
 Face-to-face is the most preferred type of communication, decisions can be made quickly and delay in further planning can be avoided, followed by video conference and phone conversation.
 If team members are working at the same physical location, then a face-to-face conversation is the best way to go.
 Otherwise, video chat would be good.

 In case you are looking for such a partner for growth, feel free to contact us – a tech consultant who has been in the industry for 11 years and has been verified for a creative mindset, strong commitment, and outstanding skills.
 We promise to not only deliver the best social app ideas to accelerate your business but are also capable of translating those initiatives into a seamless and competitive final product.

 - Hotline: +1 408 663 8600 (US); +612 8006 1349 (AUS); +84 32 675 2886 (VN)